 Vincent took the letter carefully, as though he didn't want to disturb the already rumpled paper.
 "So Dio has people settling in southern Wutai?"

 Cloud nodded.
 "The letter should explain everything, but remember—"

 Cloud nodded again.
 "If anyone can slip around this trap, it's you."

-Vincent offered one of his rare slight smiles, and started for the back of the boat.
+Vincent offered one of his rare slight smiles and started for the back of the boat.
 Cloud watched for a few moments before glancing at Nanaki.
-The giant beast spared a glance for him before turning his sharp eyes back to the rapidly approaching shore.
+The giant beast spared a glance toward him before turning his sharp eyes back to the rapidly approaching shore.